MOT Guide

 A pass is good news, but it is not a guarantee of reliability.
 These points explain how the MOT works in practice.

-If you want to understand what happens after the test, see our MOT pass or fail explained guide.
+If you want to understand what happens after the test, see our MOT Pass and Fail Explained.

 The MOT reflects the vehicle condition at the time of testing only.